 Brown's network has a range of IP addresses and all computers connected to the Brown network have an IP address.
 When we get a violation notice, Brown locates the IP address and whenever possible, the user of that address.
 At that point, Brown is required to act on the notification.

 These notices come to the Chief Information Security Officer in Computing and Information Services (CIS) from organizations that represent the artists and copyright holders.
-When Brown receives such a notice, staff in CIS look up the network IP address and set filters to restrict access to and from the computer associated with the IP address where the infringing material allegedly resides.
-At this point, the computer loses access to any Internet resources.
-Once the identity of the individual is known, that person is notified that they must remove the infringing material from their computer and inform the CIS Help Desk of its removal before Internet access will be reinstated.
+When Brown receives such a notice, CIS staff look up the network IP address to identify the individual.
+If it is possible to determine the identity, that person is notified that they must remove the infringing material from their computer and inform the CIS IT Service Center once this has been done.

-First-time Notifications: If this is the first notification that the University has received on an individual, CIS must be notified that the infringing material has been removed from the computer before Internet access will be reinstated.
-A report about the violation of copyright will be sent by CIS to the Office of Student Life if you are a student; to your senior administrator and Human Resources, or to BioMed’s Human Resources as applicable, if you are staff; and to the department chair and the Dean of Faculty or Dean of Medicine & Biological Sciences if you are a faculty member or post doctoral fellow.
-A warning letter will be generated and the individual will be asked not to repeat the behavior that resulted in the complaint.
-A copy of that letter will be kept in the individual's file, and a copy will also go to Brown's DMCA Agent.
+First-time Notifications: If this is the first notification that the University has received on an individual and the infringing material has not been removed from the computer and CIS notified of this action, then a report about the violation of copyright will be sent by CIS to the Office of Student Conduct if you are a student; to your senior administrator and Human Resources, or to BioMed’s Human Resources as applicable, if you are staff; and to the department chair and the Dean of Faculty or Dean of Medicine & Biological Sciences if you are a faculty member or post doctoral fellow.
+A warning will be generated and the individual will be asked not to repeat the behavior that resulted in the complaint.
+For staff, a copy of that letter will be kept in the individual's file, and a copy will also be sent to Brown's DMCA Agent.